 The American Red Cross offers courses to help you prepare for emergencies.
 American Red Cross first aid, CPR and AED programs are designed to give you the confidence to respond in an emergency situation with skills that can save a life.
 To take a Red Cross course, sign up through your local chapter.

 The Federal Emergency Management Agency (FEMA) along with Tribal, State, and Local government agencies are working hard to protect and prepare our nation for emergencies.
-To find resources and information on preparedness in your community, find the Washington State Emergency Services office closest to you:
+To find resources and information on preparedness in your community, use this handy app: Washington State Emergency Services.

 Do you know what to do if an emergency strikes where you live?
 Being informed about the different types of emergencies that could happen where you live and the appropriate ways to respond to them will impact the decisions you make and the actions you take.
-Print out this helpful Family Preparedness booklet for more information and checklists, then watch the following Emergency Preparedness Plan video to learn ways you can protect your family should an emergency strike.
+Print out this helpful National Preparedness brochure for more information and checklists.
+As well, check out this list of what to put in your emergency “GO” bag.

 Being prepared is more than just deadbolts, alarms and smoke detectors.
 Contact PSI today to assist you with developing a life safety program.